wiscdecathlon/rpart/README.md

 # rpart
-This is the source for a cardiac risk predicting Shiny app (based on decision tree package rpart GNU v3) created for use in for Health Informatics Master's curriculum at at KI/SU in 2017.
+This is the source for a cardiac risk predicting Shiny app (based on decision tree package rpart GNU v3) created for use in assignment for Health Informatics Master's curriculum at Karolinska Institutet/Stockholm University in May 2017.

 # application
-app.R is an original shiny app that contains both ui object and server functions written in R using multiple R packages, under GNU v3, and to be hosted on a shiny server: for instance, shinyapps.io
+app.R is an original shiny app that contains both ui object and server functions written in R using common R packages and open source documentation, under GNU v3, for hosting on a shiny server: for instance, shinyapps.io

-It is created for educational purposes during graduate degree program, and in current form, is not intended to be actually used for direct patient care.
+It is created for educational purposes during graduate degree program; in current form, is not intended to be actually used for direct patient care, given unproven clincial effectiveness.

 # resources in project directory
 csv files: pre-processed Heart Disease data from Machine Learning Repository at UC-Irvine